Did you know that one of Santa’s favorite pastimes is actually surfing?

 Once a favored getaway for Laurance Rockefeller and family, this 170-acre island paradise is tucked within the Virgin Islands National Park, a protection made possible by Rockefellar’s land donation to the government in 1956.
 Today, family travelers can hike park trails and swim, snorkel, dive, kayak and sail in the pristine waters of the resort’s bays and inlets.
 Youngsters can enjoy a complimentary kids club experience while parents opt for tennis, relaxation on one of seven beaches or a massage in an open-air cabana.
 Plein aire art classes are also available for the creatively inclined.
-Contact: 340-776-6111; RosewoodResorts.com/en/caneelbay (Recovering from hurricane damage.)
+Contact: 340-776-6111; RosewoodResorts.com/en/caneelbay (Sadly, this resort is still recovering from hurricane damage.)

 The Ritz-Carlton, Grand Cayman.

 Wrap yourselves in luxury (and those deliciously cozy bathrobes) and enjoy a seaside holiday.
 Stow yourselves away inside the lush grounds or spill onto the famous Seven Mile Beach where snorkeling, beach walking, sand castle building can engulf the day.
 The hotel’s Cousteau-inspired Ambassadors of the Environment program offers more than 40 three-hour learning programs each week, designed to send family members home with a greater understanding of the islands as well the interconnectedness of the natural world .
 Contact: 800-241-3333; www.ritzcarlton.com/grandcayman